The legal framework of administrative detention of third-country nationals in Spain is set out by the Immigration Law.

 Detention at the border

-Persons who apply for asylum at borders or in airports must remain in ad hoc spaces (Salas de Inadmisión de Fronteras) with restricted freedom of movement, until their application is declared admissible.[5]
-This amounts de facto to deprivation of liberty, since applicants are not allowed to leave those spaces.
+Persons who apply for asylum at borders or in airports must remain in ad hoc spaces (Salas de Inadmisión de Fronteras) with restricted freedom of movement, until their application is declared admissible.[4]
+This amounts to de facto deprivation of liberty, since applicants are not allowed to leave those spaces.

 From the moment an asylum application is made, there is a period of 4 working days to issue a decision of admission, non-admission or rejection.
 This period may be extended up to 10 days in some cases (see Border Procedure).